Building strong brands with customer segmentation

-Segmentation is a term we use in branding to start understanding… well, literally everything we need to know about customers and their behavior.
+Segmentation is a term we use in branding to start understanding everything we need to know about our customers and their behavior.
+A customer segment is a group of customers who we can define and understand in an organized way.

-And while it can sound technical, any small business owner can actually start using segmentation right away to develop offers and branding that customers will be passionate about.
+And while it can sound technical, any small business owner can start using segmentation right away to develop offers, branding and ways of speaking that their customers connect with.

 Getting the dirt on our customers